-It is easy to see that interpretation (III) above belongs to SNAP ontologies proper because it describes the state of the world at one particular moment in time.
-It alsoalso highlights a severe mismatch between the theoretical framework of BFO and the constraints of OWL 2.
-The.T BFO solution is to use time-indexed SNAP ontologies for which a certain relational assertion holds.
-A similar mechanism is not specified for OWL 2 ontologies nor can the BFO approach be adopted as an informal convention..
+This highlights a significant mismatch between the theoretical framework of BFO and the constraints of OWL 2: the BFO solution is to use time-indexed SNAP ontologies for which a certain relational assertion holds.
+A similar mechanism is not specified for OWL 2 ontologies (though one can distinguish versions of an ontology) nor can the BFO approach be adopted as an informal convention if the ontologies are supposed to support automated reasoning.
 This is because of the following issue: assume that there are two SNAP ontologies, O0 and O1, each describing whether the relation rel holds between two objects a and b at different points in time.
 Now, if in O0 “rel (a, b)” is true, and in O1, “rel (a, b)” is false, we derive a contradiction once we construct a SPAN ontology Os that references both O0 and O1, due to the fact that the object property corresponding to rel shares the same namespace in all three ontologies.
+Consequently, if one chooses to produce a single ontology in which both SNAP and SPAN ontologies co-exist, there is room for only a single snapshot in that ontology.

-This problem could be mitigated by introducing explicitly namespaced object properties,, as shown for the interpretation “instantaneously related” (III) above, but this is highly impractical because it results in an extreme proliferation of relations, one for each point in time.
+This problem could be mitigated by introducing explicitly namespaced object properties, but this is highly impractical because it results in an extreme proliferation of relations, one for each point in time.
 Additionally, it is not ontologically sound to interpret these object properties as relationship universals, because they make claims about universals which are only applicable at one single point in time, which would be a very strange thing to claim about an universal unless it holds by virtue of an interpretation like (I) or (II).
 We thus need to look for alternative solutions to this problem that still capture the intended meaning of the SNAP/SPAN distinction, but are manageable for ontology engineers using OWL 2 or other languages from the description logic family.

 Conventional Modellers’ Strategy for Temporalised Relations in OWL 2